Joamofa1/algorithm_solution/README.md

 ## How did we solve this?
 As required, we had to train the model on the videos that were provided.
 This people counter implementation uses object detection at fixed frame intervals and use object tracking the rest of the time.
-The whole thing is implemented in Pyton 3.
+The whole project is implemented in Pyton 3.

 ## Object Detection